 - Students will be notified of admission decisions via email to their personal email account and their @MUN email account.
 Acceptance letters are no longer mailed.
 Students should set up their @MUN account as soon as possible and check it regularly.
 Checking the junk mail folder of the personal email account is a good idea as well just in case the letter goes in that folder.

 Notification of Admission Decisions:

-- LPN Bridging Option applicants will be notified of admission decisions via email by the last week of March.
+- LPN Bridging Option applicants are notified via email by the end of March.

-- High school applicants will be notified of admission decisions via email by mid-April.
+- High school applicants to the Four-Year Option are notified via email by the end of April.

-- Non-Direct applicants and applicants to the Fast-Track Option will be notified of admission decisions vai email by the first week of June.
+- Non-Direct applicants and applicants to the Fast-Track Option are notified via email by the first week of June.